hsintzuli/Easy-Notify/docs/webpush-lambda.md

 </p>
 <br/>

-1. The test of the concurrency invocations of Lambda function showed that 20 concurrency invocations would be done in 20 seconds.
+1. The test of the concurrency invocations of Lambda function showed that 20 concurrency invocations could be done in 20 seconds.
-2. The test of sending a notification to 6 subscribers in one Lambda function showed that the average cost of time that send to one subscriber is 0.25 second.
+2. The test of sending a notification to 6 subscribers in one Lambda function showed that the average cost of time send to one subscriber is 0.25 seconds.

 ## The cost of time of each step
 <p align="center">
   <img src="./imgs/lambda-cost-time.png" alt="Lambda Cost Of Time" width="800" />
 </p>

-_Note: The services include Redis, MySQL, MongoDB and RabbitMQ._
+_Note: The services include Redis, MySQL, MongoDB, and RabbitMQ._
 <br/>